-This extension embeds structured cybersecurity information from external specifications.
-The initial list of supported specifications is listed below.
 Each entry has namespace [XMLNames], specification name, version, reference URI and applicable classes for each specification.
 Arbitrary URIs that may help readers to understand the specification could be embedded inside the Reference URI field, but it is recommended that standard/informational URI describing the specification is prepared and is embedded here.

-Future assignments are to be managed by IANA using the Expert Review [RFC5226] and Specification Required [RFC5226] allocation policies as further specified in Section 7.
+The table is to be managed by IANA using the Expert Review [RFC5226] and Specification Required [RFC5226] allocation policies as further specified in Section 7.

-The SpecID attributes of extended classes must allow the values of the specifications' namespace fields, but otherwise, implementations are not required to support all the above specifications.
-Implementations may choose which specifications to support, though CVE1.0 needs to be minimally supported, as described in Section 5.
+The SpecID attributes of extended classes (Section 4.3) must allow the values of the specifications' namespace fields, but otherwise, implementations are not required to support all the above specifications.
+Implementations may choose which specifications to support, though identifier and xml-data following CVE 1.0 [CVE] need to be minimally supported, as described in Section 5.
 In case an implementation received a data it does not support, it may expand its functionality by looking up the IANA table or notify the sender of its inability to parse the data by using any means defined outside the scope of this specification.